Dale Minami: Practice

 Minami's San Francisco-based law firm, Minami Tamaki LLP, specializes in personal injury, immigration, consumer protection and employment law.
 Mr. Minami has been recognized as one of the top personal injury lawyers in the Bay Area.
 He was selected one of the Top Ten personal injury lawyers in Northern California in each year from 2013 through 2018 by Law & Politics Magazine, one of the Top 100 Super Lawyers for Northern California in 2005, 2007 through 2019 and a Super Lawyer for each year from 2004 through 2019 in the Personal Injury category.
 He is regularly recognized as a "Best Lawyer" in the United States by the eponymous peer-reviewed publication.

 Clients have included Kristi Yamaguchi, Philip Kan Gotanda, and Steven Okazaki.
 He is counsel to several community organizations, including the Center for Asian American Media (formerly NAATA), and the Asian American Journalists Association.

 Awards

 Minami has received numerous awards.
-These include the American Bar Association’s 2003 Thurgood Marshall Award and its ABA Medal in 2019, the highest award given by the association.
+These include the American Bar Association's 2003 Thurgood Marshall Award and its ABA Medal in 2019, the highest award given by the association.
 In 2008, UC Berkeley School of Law awarded Minami its Citation Award, its highest honor.
-In 2003, he received the ACLU Civil Liberties Award and the State Bar President’s Pro Bono Service Award.
+In 2003, he received the ACLU Civil Liberties Award and the State Bar President's Pro Bono Service Award.
 A public interest fellowship has been named for him at UC Berkeley Law.

-In 1993, students at the University of California at Santa Cruz voted to honor Dale Minami as one of the top-two vote getters alongside Queen Liliʻuokalani when voting on name preferences for what is now the Liliʻuokalani-Minami block at the university.
+In 1993, students at the University of California, Santa Cruz voted to honor Dale Minami as one of the top-two vote getters alongside Queen Liliʻuokalani when voting on name preferences for what is now the Liliʻuokalani-Minami block at the university.

 He received honorary juris doctor degrees from the McGeorge School of Law in 1995 and the University of San Francisco School of Law in 2010.